pascalschumann/kotlin-spring-rest-crud-template/README.md

 # Todo service

-Implements a basic CRUD-app for a todo list.
+Implements a basic CRUD backend for a todo list web service in Kotlin.